|

 Here is an example:

-To get your custom widget, just log in to World Community Grid, go to the My Grid tab, and click on the Create a Widget link in the left hand navigation.
+To get your custom widget, just log in to World Community Grid, go to the Settings page, and click on the Create a Widget link in the left hand navigation.
 This will take you to a form where you can customize a widget with the World Community Grid logo, and your personal (or your team's) statistics.
 When you're happy with your widget, just copy the code at the bottom of the form, and paste it into your website!

 How do I find out the meaning of the messages on the Results Status Page?